Language: EN

 EEPROM.Write(address)

-The above functions store a single byte, but often we will need to store variables that are larger than a byte.
-For this, we have the Put, Get, and Update functions, which are the ones we will use most frequently.
+The previous functions write a single byte, but often we will need to store variables larger than a byte.
+For this, we have the Put, Get, and Update functions, which we will use more frequently.

-// Functions for complete variables (takes into account the variable size)
+// Functions for complete variables (takes the size of the variable into account)

 //Reads a variable at the address